 This mouse sander features a 3.75 x 5.5-inch pad with an angled tip for precision wor

 This palm sander uses a powerful one-amp motor that provides 13,500 OPM to ensure fast results without causing any damage to your project.

 With its lightweight design weighing in at only two pounds, this electric sander is easy to use and maneuver around tight corners or small areas where other tools cannot reach.

 It also comes with an angled tip that allows you to get into hard-to-reach places easily so you don’t have any unnecessary sanding marks left behind on your projects. its dust collection port helps minimize loose sawdust during operation.

-Additionally, this sander comes equipped with a velcro base pad allowing for simple sandpaper removal and installation so you don’t have to worry about ruining your paint job when changing out abrasives mid-project.
+Even though palm sanders have a clip system sandpaper installation, this sander comes equipped with a velcro base pad allowing for simple sandpaper removal and installation so you don’t have to worry about ruining your paint job when changing out abrasives mid-project.